Skip to main content

 When is the best time to sign up for Medicare Part D?

-After your Initial Enrollment period, if there’s a period of 63 days or more in a row when you don’t have either Medicare drug coverage or private coverage, then the penalty is 1% per month for each month in which you should have had coverage.
+After your Initial Enrollment period, if there’s a period of 63 days or more in a row when you don’t have either Medicare drug coverage or private coverage, the penalty is 1% per month for each month in which you should have had coverage.

 Keep proof of creditable prescription coverage (and avoid the penalty)